 3. Do activities you enjoy: It is important to follow an exercise regime that you enjoy.
 If you enjoy it, then chances that you will stick to it.
 This could be anything starting from evening walks, some Zumba dancing or even learning a new hobby like martial arts or kickboxing.

-4. Do it with a friend: The current Scottish COVID restrictions do allow two people from two households to meet for sport, exercise or interaction while following social distancing measures.
-The weather has been great this last week, so why not meet up with a friend for a walk down by the River Dee or some yoga at the park?
+4. Do it with a friend: Why not meet up with a friend for a walk down by the River Dee or some yoga at the park?
 If meeting is not an option for you and your friends, you could take up an online group exercise class together.
 RGU SPORT offers a variety of group exercise classes on Zoom.
-If you are an RGU student, you can even get a free membership until the end of this semester.
+If you are an RGU student, you can even get a free membership!

 5. Reward yourself: Rewarding yourself after reaching your small goals is so important.
 Looking forward to the reward will help you stick to your routine and help make your workouts a more gratifying experience.